ixanza/tranquility/README.md

   - Enchanting Time : 0.5
   - Recharging Time : 0.0
   - Common Materials Acquisition Time : 0.02

+### Immersive HUD (Preference)

+- Set this up however you like.
+There are some default options already tweaked

 ### LOTD Settings